CypherCove/gdx-cclibs/gdxtokryo/README.md

 If you want to preserve the ability to read old data in later revisions of your application, care must be taken to preserve backward compatibility.
 Class registration order in Kryo cannot be changed between releases of the application.

 #### Class registration

+GdxToKryo uses static methods to set up required class registrations.
+This includes all the classes for which GdxToKryo provides serializers, as well as Object (which is needed for some backing arrays in the gdx.utils serializers).

 To automatically register all of GdxToKryo's supported classes and their serializers, use: